Foot & Ankle

 If you require, you may need crutches or an ankle brace to help give you further support.
 If you have failed to respond to treatment and have persistent instability then a review with an orthopeadic consultant is advised.

 How do I recover?

 If you have suffered an Ankle sprain the recovery will depend on the severity of your injury.
 You will be guided in your return to sport and activity using the PAASS framework detailed below or similar protocols.

-As a Physiotherapist, I will perform manual therapy to help stiffness and also help muscle tightness and swelling.
-I will prescribe a bespoke exercise programme for you and your Ankle injury.
-This will help increase your mobility, strength and daily activity.
-I will advise in all areas from self home care, walking, stairs, and how to progress your mobility, strength and exercise tolerance.
+As a Physiotherapist, we may perform manual therapy to help stiffness and also help muscle tightness and swelling.
+I will prescribe a bespoke exercise program for you and your Ankle injury.
+This will help increase your mobility, strength, and daily activity.
+I will advise in all areas from self-home care, walking, stairs, and how to progress your mobility, strength and exercise tolerance.
 This is also with the guidance of your surgeon if you have had surgery.
 As you progress I will instruct you on how to increase your fitness, exercise, recreational activities and return to sport if you wish.

 P - Pain severity

 - Over last 24 hours